makrai/notes/bostan-18-text-emo-corpora.md

   * news articles: Strapparava and Mihalcea (2007) focus on headlines
 * annotation procedure
   * crowdsourcing, self-reporting, expert-based, distant labeling
-* we perform cross-corpus experiments by training classifiers on each dataset and evaluating them on others
+* we perform cross-corpus experiments, ie training classifiers on each dataset and evaluating them on others
 * contributions
   * describe existing resources,
   * evaluate which SOTA classifiers perform well in a cross-dataset setup